-- 9.5.
-Where a refund is granted, it will be calculated as a proportion of the fee payable in line with the duration of the course not attended. - 9.6.
-Where a student transfers to another course the proportional amount of the fee paid will be transferred and offset against the fee for the new course.
-If the new course has a fee that is less than the transferred amount there will be no refund. - 9.7.
-All refunds will be made within 30 days of notification.
+- 9.6 Where a student transfers to another course the proportional amount of the fee paid will be transferred and offset against the fee for the new course.
+If the new course has a fee that is less than the transferred amount there will be no refund. - 9.7 All refunds will be made within 30 days of notification.